 Field Content Subject/Issuer The Common Name (CN) or Organizational Unit (OU) (if present), plus the Organization (O) in the Subject and Issuer fields of the certificate.
 The format is CN at O, OU at O, or just O; for example, Root 2 at CyberTrust.
 The CN, OU, and O fields display a maximum of 33 characters each.
 See Administration Certificate Management Certificates View.
 Expiration The expiration date of the certificate.
 The date format is MM/DD/YYYY.
 SCEP Issuer In order for a certificate to be available for SCEP enrollment, it must be installed via SCEP.
-This field indicates if the certificate is SCEP-enabled. • Yes = This certificate can issue identity and SSL certificates via SCEP.
+This field indicates if the certificate is SCEP-enabled.
+Yes = This certificate can issue identity and SSL certificates via SCEP.
 No = This certificate cannot issue certificates via SCEP.
 Note If you want to use a certificate for SCEP enrollment, but that certificate is not SCEP-enabled, reinstall it using SCEP.
 Actions This column allows you to manage particular certificates.
-The actions available vary with type and status of the certificate. • View = View details of this certificate.
-Configure = Enable CRL (Certificate Revocation List) checking for this CA certificate, modify SCEP parameters, or enable acceptance of subordinate CA certificates. • Delete = Delete this certificate from the VPN 3002. • Show RAs = SCEP-enabled CA certificates sometimes have supporting (RA) certificates.
-View details of these certificates.
-(Only available for CA certificates.) • Hide RAs = Hide the details of the RA certificates.
+The actions available vary with type and status of the certificate. • View = View details of this certificate. • Delete = Delete this certificate from the VPN 3002.